WAcry/GARS/README.md

 ### Flink Service

-Use Flink to get new clicks from kafka and write new features to redis in real-time.
+This microservice uses Flink to get new clicks from kafka and write new features to redis in **real-time**.

 #### Setup